Snowstorm arrives in southern Midcoast Maine

-BRUNSWICK — The first major snowstorm of the season arrived in the Midcoast this morning and is expected to bring 4 to 6 inches of snow to the Brunswick area, according to the U.S. National Weather Service.
+BRUNSWICK — The first major snowstorm of the season arrived in the Midcoast this morning and dumped at least a foot of snow in the Brunswick area, according to the U.S. National Weather Service.

-Snow continued to fall steadily as of 8 a.m., but hadn’t caused any power outages.
+Snow continued to fall through the afternoon but hadn’t caused any widespread power outages as of 4 p.m., although 82 Central Maine Power customers were without power in Georgetown according to the utility’s website.

-The U.S. National Weather Service predicted that the storm will cause dangerous travel conditions and particularly during the morning commute Thursday.
-Chief Deputy Brett Strout said the Sagadahoc County Sheriff’s Office wasn’t getting crash reports as of 8 a.m., though it is still early in the storm and there hasn’t been much traffic on the roads.
-At least 2 inches of fluffy snow had accumulated by 8:30 a.m.
+The U.S. National Weather Service predicted that the storm will cause dangerous travel conditions with low visibility due to blowing snow.
+Chief Deputy Brett Strout said the Sagadahoc County Sheriff’s Office wasn’t hadn’t received any reports of vehicle collisions as of 1 p.m., though snowfall has grown heavier than it was in the morning.
+He said there hasn’t been much traffic on the roads.

 There are spots on the road that are slippery, “and if you’re behind another vehicle, it’s almost whiteout conditions,” Strout said.

+By 10 a.m., Brunswick police said they had six crashes or vehicles off the road, three of them on Rocky Hill on River Road.
+The steep hill on that road is often a problem area for motorists during slippery road conditions.

+Topsham police only saw two crashes as of early Thursday afternoon.
+However, Police Chief Marc Hagan said several cars and trucks had been stuck or slid off the road because the snow is accumulating faster than plow crews can clear it from the road.

 A winter storm warning remains in effect until 4 p.m.
 Thursday.
-The heaviest accumulations which may top a foot of snow are expected in southern New Hampshire and southwest Maine, the weather service reports.
+The U.S. National Weather Service reported Brunswick had 12 inches of snow as of 12:30 p.m. and Topsham had 14.5 inches just after 2 p.m. in its latest snowfall update.

+Topsham and Harpswell had closed their town offices and solid waste facilities Thursday.

+Brunswick has a parking ban in effect from 10 p.m.
+Thursday to 7 a.m.
+Friday.
+Topsham had a parking ban in effect until 6 p.m.
+Thursday; Lisbon has a parking ban in effect until 4 a.m.
+Friday; and Freeport has a parking ban in effect until 7 a.m.
+Friday.

 Comments are not available on this story.